refinedev/refine/documentation/docs/routing/integrations/next-js/index.md

 :::simple Good to know

-Next.js uses the bracket syntax (`[param]`) for dynamic routes but Refine uses the colon syntax (`:param`) for route parameters.
+- Next.js uses the bracket syntax (`[param]`) for dynamic routes but Refine uses the colon syntax (`:param`) for route parameters.
 This won't cause any problems since Refine only uses the colon syntax as an indicator for route parameters and the communication between Refine and the router is handled by the `routerProvider` prop.

+- Since `<Refine />` is heavily using React context and React state, it's needed to be a client component, and we can't pass functions into the Refine component unless we mark them as `client` functions(dataProvider, authProvider etc.) with `"use client";` directive.
+See the solution for this in the [FAQ](#how-can-i-use-my-providers-in-the-both-server-and-client-side) section.

 :::